-Performing an Easy installation
+Performing a typical installation

-The Easy installation optionTo install IntragyAccess's standard components:
+To install IntragyAccess's standard components:

 - 1 Exit from any programs that you have running. - 2 Put the IntragyAccess CD-ROM into your computer's CD-ROM drive.
 The CD-ROM's directory appears on your screen. - 3 In the IntragyAccess folder double- click the install icon.
 The main install dialog appears: